RedHatInsights/cloud-services-config/README.md

 ##### app_id.frontend.module.group

-If you have first level application to indicate which group should be managed by this module.
+If you have a first-level application, this field indicates which group should be managed by this module.

 #### app_id.frontend.paths